nazifataha1/K-Nearest-Neighbors-Regression/README.md

 # K-Nearest-Neighbors-Regression
 Predicting Car Sales Price

-Here is the link to see dataset and data description: https://archive.ics.uci.edu/ml/datasets/automobile
+Here is the link to see the dataset and data description: https://archive.ics.uci.edu/ml/datasets/automobile